Receiving Stolen Property Attorneys Mount Holly NJ

 3rd Degree Receiving Stolen Property

 Third Degree charges are triggered when the property is valued between $500 and $75,000.
-If convicted, you face between three (3) and five (5) years in a NJ State Penitentiary, $15,000 fine and a criminal record.
+If convicted, you face between three (3) and five (5) years in a NJ State Penitentiary, a $15,000 fine and a criminal record.

 4th Degree Receiving Stolen Property